https://www.slab.org.uk/guidance/availability-of-abwor-to-a-non-deemed-relevant-person/

 As a pre-condition, ABWOR will only be available if the individual satisfies the financial test and you receive our prior approval to provide ABWOR.

-We need to be satisfied that legal representation is required to allow the individual to effectively participate in the proceedings (the ‘‘effective participation‘ test)
+For an applicant that is aged 18 or over, we need to be satisfied that legal representation is required to allow the individual to effectively participate in the proceedings (the’ ‘effective participation‘ test) before we can grant them ABWOR.

-If we give our prior approval to represent your client at a pre-hearing panel you still need to apply separately for any further full children’s hearing.
-If you want to represent your client at such a full hearing, you need to obtain our prior authority to provide ABWOR again.
+If ABWOR is granted to represent your client at a pre-hearing panel where the applicant is deemed relevant then you still need to apply separately for another grant of ABWOR to represent the applicant at any further full children’s hearing.
+If you want to represent your client at such a full children’s hearing.
+You will need to obtain our prior authority to provide ABWOR again if your client is 18 years of age or over.
+Where the client is under 18 years of age you will also require to submit a fresh ABWOR application for the full hearing but this will not be subject to any financial or merits tests.

 If it becomes apparent that your client has not been deemed to be a relevant person or is no longer deemed to be a relevant person we cannot pay you for any further representation.
 However, we will pay you for all reasonable and necessary costs and outlays associated with your return to your office in association with your client seeking relevant person status.